WarwickTechCrew/tc-website-wiki/wiki/02-warwick-drama/02-shows/02-show-preparation.md

 ## Paper Tech
 The paper tech will normally take place on the weekend before show week, and is where the tech team runs through the script telling the DSM where the designers want to be cued.
-The DSM will mark up their script in pencil for the first time here.
+Here, the DSM will mark up their script in pencil for the first time.

 :::warning
 The paper tech and tech read-through are different things!